Make your house a home away from home

 What is the age range of the students and visitors in homestays?

 There are exceptions for group bookings.
 Occasionally, Host Families NZ has groups aged between 8 to 14 years old.
-Normally, the student/visitors are with their team leader or legal guardians.
+Normally, the students/visitors are with their team leaders or legal guardians.

 How long does it take to match a student/visitor to a host family?

 It depends on how many booking requests we receive when your room becomes available.
-Our peak season is January to March and June to August.
+Our peak seasons are January to March and June to August.
 If you can get your room ready two weeks before our peak seasons and contact our team as soon as possible, the chance for you to get a student is high.